SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 The origin address is frequently excluded/recovered when running a service.
 STON uses IP table based origin address, and information be accessed by `origin-status`_ API.

-If you set the origin address as an IP, it will be simple.
+If you set the origin address with an IP, the setting is much simpler than using a domain.
-원본주소를 IP로 설정한 경우 (무엇이 매우 간단한지??: 아래와 같이 Domain 으로 설정하는것과 비교하면 간단합니다)매우 간단하다.

 -  Nothing will modify IP list unless you change the configuration.
 -  IP address will not be expired by TTL.